Montevideo Wanderers F.C.: Libertadores and Sudamericana (1992–2015)

-Continuing international course 2016 - present
+Continuing international course (2016–present)

 In the 2015-2016 season with Gastón Machado as technical director, the team is establishing itself in the championship.
 Wanderers finished 5th in the Annual Table, qualifying for the Copa Sudamericana for the second time.

 Gastón Rodríguez finished as Top Scorer in the Clausura Tournament with 16 goals and in the Uruguayan Tournament with 19 goals.

 In the 2017 El Bohemio finishes the Uruguayan Championship 4th, qualifying for the first phase of the Copa Conmebol Libertadores.
 Wanderers again have the top scorer of the Championship.
 Cristian Palacios with 29 goals (19 converted with the Bohemio shirt).
-Sergio Blanco becomes the Club's all-time top scorer with 105 goals.
+Sergio Blanco becomes the club's all-time top scorer with 105 goals.

 Year 2018.
 Wanderers again participating in International Cups, faces Olimpia from Paraguay for the first Phase of the Cup.
-Losing 0-2 on aggregate and being eliminated.
+Losing 0–2 on aggregate and being eliminated.
 After an irregular year in the local championship, Wanderers achieved a good Closing Tournament, finishing in third place.
 El Bohemio made sure to qualify for an International Cup for the fifth time in a row.

 Copa Sudamericana 2019 – Round of 16.
 Wanderers is participating in the Copa Sudamericana for the third time, achieving its best classification in this international competition.
 For the first time the Bohemian participates in an international cup in the Parque Viera.
-In the first phase, Bohemio eliminated Sport Huancayo from Peru, 3-1 on aggregate.
+In the first phase, Bohemio eliminated Sport Huancayo from Peru, 3–1 on aggregate.
 And in the second phase of the Cup, they had to face a Uruguayan rival: Cerro.
-In the first leg it was a 0-0 tie, winning the return leg 1-0 with a goal from Rodrigo Pastorini.
+In the first leg it was a 0–0 tie, winning the return leg 1–0 with a goal from Rodrigo Pastorini.
 The Bohemian was eliminated in the Round of 16, by the powerful Brazilian Corinthians.
 It was not a good year for Bohemio in the local tournament, undergoing changes in the technical direction.
-Part of the championship was directed by Román Cuello (training coach of the Club) and then Alfredo Arias returned for the Closing Championship.
+Part of the championship was directed by Román Cuello (training coach of the club) and then Alfredo Arias returned for the Closing Championship.
 After 5 consecutive years participating in International Cups, Wanderers fails to enter the cup zone.

-Year 2020 – present.
-In a very special year due to COVID-19, the Opening Tournament was resumed in mid-August.
+In 2020, a very unusual year due to COVID-19, the Opening Tournament was resumed in mid-August.
 After a promising start, Mauricio Larriera's team had a string of losing games.
 This caused him to return to the Club of his loves, Daniel Carreño.